DanPearce/CI_PP1_KathyCakes/README.md

 KathyCakes is a site that helps to encourage people to bake and create their own versions of the popular dishes from the KathyCakes Cafe.
 The website is intended to be a hub of information about the cafe and is here to help people get in touch with the cafe.
 The site offers a range of recipes too to help encourage people to try it at home themselves!

 The site is designed with ease in mind and is easy to navigate for all ages.
-With use of high quality images to showcase the cafe and with the end goal purpose of attracting more sales.
+With use of high-quality images to showcase the cafe and with the end goal purpose of attracting more sales.

 ## Content
 1. [Site Goals and Customer Experience](#site-goals-and-customer-experience)